atlasbot/docs/docs/Variables/sending_embeds.md

 ```

 !!! warning
     Do not use your server's prefix.
 Command variables **do not** support custom prefixes.
-They will only with with `a!`.
+They will only work with `a!`.

 ### Output